 * Ask the Lord to save key leaders among the Nuba who will boldly declare the Gospel.

-* Pray that strong local churches will be planted among each of the Nuba tribes.
+* Pray that strong local fellowships of believers will be planted among each of the Nuba tribes.

 |Profile Source: Bethany World Prayer Center|